PacoVu/HODClientForPHP/README.md

 ```
 PostRequest($paramArr, $hodApp, $mode, $callback)
 ```
-* `$paramArr` an array() containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that Haven OnDemand API.
+* `$paramArr` is an array() containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that Haven OnDemand API.

 *Note:* If a parameter type is an array<>, the value must be defined as an array() or [].